Put cash to work with short-term bond ETFs

 Chart description: Illustration of the BlackRock Bond Pyramid, which shows the three key role bonds have historically played in portfolios.

 Stepping out of cash and into the world of bond investing doesn’t have to be intimidating.
-Whether you are an experienced investor or reallocating to fixed income, the BlackRock Bond Pyramid can help you think through the role of bonds.
-This framework articulates the purpose of bonds and can help you align your goals with bond investments. iShares bond ETFs offer over 115 funds to help investors pursue their fixed income goals and objectives.
+Whether you are an experienced investor or reallocating to fixed income, the BlackRock Bond Pyramid shown above can help you think through the role of bonds.
+This framework articulates the purpose of bonds and can help you align your goals with bond investments. iShares bond ETFs offer over 125 funds to help investors pursue their fixed income goals and objectives.

 Head of U.S. iShares Fixed Income Strategy